IBM-Bluemix-Docs/mass-data-migration/about.md

       <dd>You can create and track {{site.data.keyword.mdms_short}} orders from the service dashboard in the {{site.data.keyword.cloud_notm}} console.
 In the {{site.data.keyword.mdms_short}} dashboard, you specify your network configuration settings for the device, retrieve credentials to log in to the device, and track the status of your order. </dd>
    <dt>{{site.data.keyword.mdms_short}} device</dt>
       <dd>{{site.data.keyword.mdms_short}} provides a <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview">portable storage device</a> that is shipped to your location.
 The {{site.data.keyword.mdms_short}} device arrives pre-configured and ready to connect to your network.</dd>
-   <dt>File interface</dt>
+   <dt>Device user interface</dt>
-      <dd>The <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-access-ui">file interface</a> is a local, web-based UI that you use to access the network share on the {{site.data.keyword.mdms_short}} device.
-The file interface is based on a mature file and network software that enables large numbers of large files to be copied and transported to {{site.data.keyword.cloud_notm}}.</dd>
+      <dd>The <a href="/docs/infrastructure/mass-data-migration?topic=mass-data-migration-access-ui">device user interface</a> is a local, web-based UI that you use to access the network share on the {{site.data.keyword.mdms_short}} device.
+The UI is based on a mature file and network software that enables large numbers of large files to be copied and transported to {{site.data.keyword.cloud_notm}}.</dd>
 </dl>